CTMobi/WPPlugin-ultimate-no-follow/readme.txt

 * Stable, but not all functions active yet.

 == Upgrade Notice ==
+= 1.4.3 =
+Required update if using WordPress 4.2 or above.

 = 1.4.2 =
 Required update if using WordPress 3.9 or above.